liferay/liferay-blade-cli/extensions/README.markdown

-2. The `BundleSymbolic` name of your template JAR (see [here](https://github.com/liferay/liferay-blade-cli/blob/master/extensions/sample-template/bnd.bnd#L3)) must have the pattern `*.project.templates.<name>.*` For example, suppose you have a custom template called *mywebapp*.
+2. The `BundleSymbolic` name of your template JAR (see [here](https://github.com/liferay/liferay-blade-cli/blob/master/extensions/sample-template/bnd.bnd#L3)) must have the pattern `*.project.templates.<name>.*`.
+For example, suppose you have a custom template called *mywebapp*.
 Then the BSN should be `org.myorg.project.templates.mywebapp-1.0.0.JAR`.
 3. Testing your custom template can be accomplished by following the example [here](https://github.com/liferay/liferay-blade-cli/blob/master/extensions/sample-template/src/test/java/com/liferay/project/templates/sample/TemplatesTest.java).